Inbibo/shift_docs/docs/reference/shift_catalogs/creativesoftware.md

 	<figcaption></figcaption>
 </figure>

-Fits the provided camera to frame items in scene.
+Fits the provided camera to frame items in the scene.
 If allObjects option is True it will fit all objects in the scene regardless of the active selection.
-Otherwise it fits only selected objects.
+Otherwise, it fits only selected objects.
 Optionally a camera can be provided, if no camera is provided it uses the active view.
 Optionally a fitFactor can be provided, by default its value is 0.0.

 Works for Maya.